sunnysidelabs/mongoose-express-ts/README.md

 ### VSCode Extensions

-To enhance your development experience while working in VSCode, I provided you a list of the suggested extensions for working with this project:
+To enhance your development experience while working in VSCode, I provided you with a list of suggested extensions while working on this project:

 - [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client)
 - [Version Lens](https://marketplace.visualstudio.com/items?itemName=pflannery.vscode-versionlens)